airzhang23/inspiration/_posts/2020-02-02-Notes-ShowYourWork.md

 ---
 layout: single
-title: Show Your Work!
-10 Ways to Share your Creativity and Get Discovered
+title: Notes of 《Show Your Work!
+10 Ways to Share your Creativity and Get Discovered》 by Austin Kleon
 tags: [share, idea, work smart]
 toc: true
 toc_label: "My Table of Contents"